 Don't Be Afraid to Change Your Career

-Jeanette Bradley, About.com's guide to Food Allergies and the mother of a child with food allergies and ADHD, never got back to her public policy career after her daughter was born with health problems.
+Jeanette Bradley, a former About.com expert on Food Allergies and the mother of a child with food allergies and ADHD, never got back to her public policy career after her daughter was born with health problems.
 "I am no longer a policy wonk, but I now get to do my dream job -- being a freelance writer and illustrator.
 And of course, I have my wonderful daughter who brings so much joy into my life.
 My former colleagues see my life as a derailed career.
 They don't understand the choices I have made, and feel sorry for me.
 But some of the most wonderful people I have met in my life are other parents of special-needs children, many of whom have left careers to care for their kids full-time.
 They understand that life is full of difficult choices."

 Find Work That Works for Your Schedule

-Though I haven't interviewed myself, I too am an About.com guide and the parent of children with special needs, one with learning disabilities and one with Fetal Alcohol Spectrum Disorder.
+Though I haven't interviewed myself, I too am an About.com expert and the parent of children with special needs, one with learning disabilities and one with Fetal Alcohol Spectrum Disorder.
 After adopting my kids, I adapted my job so that I worked from home as much as possible.
 At first, I worked full-time but split my time between home and office; editing manuscripts overnight meant they were ready for colleagues first thing in the morning, and that benefited both my bosses and me.
 Eventually I switched to freelance editing and writing for About.com, which allowed me to work at home all day and be available for my family as needed.
 (Although my kids might tell you it just means I am working all the time.)